-Once the latent factors have been extracted, the next step involves generating stressed scenarios (or stressed factors) for the conditional densities.
-To this end, the methodology proposed by \cite{Gonzlez-Rivera2019} is employed.
-Under unexpected and rare circumstances, the factors driving the distribution of the variable of interest are under stress and, thus, deviate substantially from their averages.
-Stressed factors are probabilistically derived based on their multidimensional distribution, focusing on the observations located in the extreme autocontours of this distribution.
+Finally, in order to generate stressed scenarios (or stressed factors) for the conditional densities, the methodology proposed by \cite{Gonzlez-Rivera2019} can be used.
+Under unexpected and rare circumstances, the factors driving the distribution of the variable of interest are under stress, and thus deviate substantially from their averages.
+Stressed factors are probabilistically derived based on their multidimensional distribution, focusing on the observations located on its extreme autocontours.

-Finally, similarly to \cite{Adrian2019}, the quantiles of the distribution of the target variable can be estimated by fitting factor-augmented quantile regressions (FA-QRs) with the estimated (stressed or unstressed) factors as regressors.
-Then, following \cite{Azzalini2003}, the corresponding $h$-step-ahead conditional density is obtained using the estimated quantiles together with a skew-t distribution.
-This density delivers any quantile of interest in the absence of stress conditions; that is, when the underlying factors are around their averages.

-This paper presents the \pkg{FARS} package, which provides a comprehensive framework in \proglang{R} for modeling and forecasting conditional densities based on ML-DFM and FA-QRs.\footnote{Version~0.5.0 of the \pkg{FARS} package is available on CRAN: \url{https://CRAN.R-project.org/package=FARS}.} The package enables users to: i) extract pervasive, semipervasive, and block-specific factors using a flexible multi-level factor structure; ii) compute asymptotically valid confidence regions for the estimated factors, accounting for uncertainty in the factor loadings; iii) estimate FA-QRs; iv) recover full predictive conditional densities from these quantile forecasts; and v) estimate the density when the factors are stressed.
-The functionalities of the package are illustrated by building scenarios for the density of U.S. growth, as in \cite{Gonzlez-Rivera2024}.

-Some alternative implementations of DFMs are available in the \proglang{R} programming language.
-The \pkg{sparseDFM} package implements popular estimation methods for DFMs, including the recent Sparse DFM approach by \cite{Mosley2024}; see \cite{sparseDFM}.
-The \pkg{MARSS, KFAS} packages provide a flexible framework for modeling DFMs within state-space structures (\cite{MARSS} and \cite{helske2017kfas}).
-Furthermore, the \pkg{dfms} package offers a broad suite of DFM estimation techniques under the assumption of independent and identically distributed (i.i.d.) idiosyncratic components \citep{dfms}.
-In contrast, implementations of ML-DFM remain scarce.
-To the best of our knowledge, the only available package in \proglang{R} is \pkg{GCCfactor}, which supports model selection, estimation, bootstrap inference, and simulation for the model (see \cite{GCCfactor}).
-Nevertheless, the case of overlapping-block ML-DFMs based on PC and generalized canonical correlation (CC) estimation techniques is not supported by any existing package to date.